michaelsanford/bittray/docs/index.md

 # Testimonials

 > Bittray has made our code review process much more efficient - I no longer have to sift through dozens of notification e-mails from Stash to know when I have a Pull Request to review.
 The icon change is visible enough to be noticed without being annoying and it's a quick click to the list of Pull Requests.
-I've loved using it so far! _-Laura Ventulieri_
+I've loved using it so far! _-Laura V._

+> Bittray is useful to keep track of PRs to review so ti's quite useful and super easy to install and use _-Eric K._

 # Disclaimer